stain/ro-crate-paper/manuscript.md

 2. providing a strong and opinionated guide to current best practices;
 3. adopting software stacks that are widely used on the Web.

-These 3 desiderata are what is meant by “lightweight”.
-We now show how the RO-Crate specification and ecosystem achieves these desiderata.
+In the following sections we show how the RO-Crate specification and ecosystem achieve these goals, which concur in forming our definition of “lightweight”.

 ## Conceptual Definition

 A key premise of RO-Crate is the existence of a wide variety of resources on the Web that can help describe research.
-As such RO-Crate relies on concepts from the Web and in particular those of 'linked data'.
+As such, RO-Crate relies on concepts from the Web, in particular that of Linked Data.

 ![**Conceptual overview of RO-Crate**.
 A *Persistent Identifier* (PID) identifies a *Research Object* (RO), which is archived using BagIt[@@doi:10.17487/rfc8493], OCFL[@ocfl_2020], git or ZIP.
 Using Linked Data, the RO is described within a \textit{RO Metadata File}, providing identifiers for authors using ORCID, organizations using ROR and licenses such as Creative Commons.
 The *RO-Crate content* is further described with its own metadata.
 Data can be embedded files and directories, as well as links to external web resources, PIDs and nested RO-Crates.](images/ro-crate-overview.svg "Conceptual RO-Crate Overview"){#fig:conceptual width="90%"}

 ### Linked Data as a core principle

-Linked Data [@doi:10.4018/978-1-60960-593-3.ch008] is a core principle of RO-Crate, and IRIs[^1] are therefore used to identify the RO-Crate, its constituent parts and metadata descriptions, as well as the properties and classes used in the metadata.
+Linked Data [@doi:10.4018/978-1-60960-593-3.ch008] is a core principle of RO-Crate, and IRIs[^1] are therefore used to identify the RO-Crate, its constituent parts and metadata descriptions, and the properties and classes used in the metadata.

 Using Linked Data, where consumers can follow the links for more (ideally both human- or machine-readable) information, the RO-Crate can then be sufficiently _self-describing_ and entities interrelated using global identifiers, without needing to recursively fully describe every referenced entity.